Teen fatally shoots a female student and himself at Antioch High School in Nashville, police say

 “Unfortunately, these measures were not enough to stop this tragedy,” Battle said.

-She noted that there are questions about whether stationary metal detectors should be considered.
+She said there are questions about whether stationary metal detectors should be considered.

 “While past research has shown they have had limitations and unintended consequences, we will continue to explore emerging technologies and strategies to strengthen school safety,” Battle said.

-In October, a 16-year-old Antioch High School student was arrested after school resource officers and school officials discovered through social media that he had taken a gun to school the prior day.
+In October, a 16-year-old Antioch High School student was arrested after school resource officers and school officials discovered through social media that he had taken a gun to school the day prior.
 When he was stopped the following morning, officials found a loaded gun in his pants, police said.

 Wednesday’s school shooting comes nearly two years after a shooter opened fire at a separate Nashville private elementary school and killed six people, including three children.

-The tragedy prompted a monthslong effort among hundreds of community organizers, families, protesters and many more pleading with lawmakers to consider passing gun control measures in response to the shooting.
+The tragedy prompted a monthslong effort among hundreds of community organizers, families, protesters and others pleading with lawmakers to consider passing gun control measures.

-However, in a Republican-dominant state, GOP lawmakers refused to do so.
+GOP lawmakers in the Republican-dominant state refused to do so.
 With the Republican supermajority intact after November’s election, it’s unlikely attitudes have changed enough to consider any meaningful bills that would address gun control.

 Instead, lawmakers have been more open to adding more security to schools — including passing a bill last year that would allow some teachers and staff to carry concealed handguns on public school grounds, and bar parents and other teachers from knowing who was armed.